navikt/mock-oauth2-server/README.md

 *From the JSON example above:*

-A token request to `http://localhost:8080/issuer1/token` with parameter `scope` equal to `scope1` will match the first tokencallback:
+A token request to `http://localhost:8080/issuer1/token` with parameter `scope` equal to `scope1` will match the first `tokenCallback`:

 ```json
 {